Yup, sounds hormonal. Have a chat with your vet for when to have it done, some like to leave it until six months, some will do it slightly earlier.

 Mum to -

-The indoor free rangers - George and Olivia
+The indoor free rangers - Olivia, Karl and Beatrice

 It's normal poops just a lot of them!
 As soon as the tail goes up they come flying out